 You have to be just as brave to finish as you were to start

-Number 1: Take in the stillness.
+1. Take in the stillness.
 Take a second and look around and feel the world rush past you.
 Be a part of the trees or the buildings, the things that are being still, and appreciate life from their perspective.
-The masters have always told us to go with the flow, but that doesn’t mean lose yourself in it.
+The masters have always told us to go with the flow, but that doesn’t mean losing yourself in it.
 You deserve to have moments all your own.
 Be your own flow.
 Take a deep breath… and then Go.

-Number 2: Be grateful.
+2. Be grateful.
 It always feels good to remember all the things we are thankful for, especially if we are having a bad day or stressing out.
-You can’t help but stop at a red light (well legally), so even if you are in the biggest hurry of them all, whatever it may be you have permission from traffic laws everywhere to slow down and take a breather.
-Take advantage of it, relax, name a few reasons you are happy to be doing what you are doing, even if it’s the fact that you are not doing something way worse like suffering genocide in Africa… Think about what you enjoy about your life and what you are fortunate to have.
+You can’t help but stop at a red light (well legally), so even if you are in the biggest hurry of them all, you have permission from traffic laws everywhere to slow down and take a breather.
+Take advantage of it, relax, name a few reasons you are happy to be doing what you are doing.
+Think about what you enjoy about your life and what you are fortunate to have.

-Number 4: Quiet your mind.
-This can be extremely rejuvenating and enlightening.
-I call it minute meditation.
+5. Quiet your mind.
 I’m sure we can all relate to streaming and unyielding thinking marathons that just never seem to stop and yet never seem to get us anywhere.
 You’re just thinking about nothing and everything at the same time and maybe you feel like you wish you could just turn your brain off.
 Your favorite song is on the radio and you can’t even enjoy it ’cause it’s so loud between your ears.
 This is when you stop and simply think to yourself “I wonder what my next thought will be?…” (The only way to know if it works is to try it) But I would not suggest doing this while driving, which is why red lights are wonderful!

-So, instead of being impatient and stressed or bored and stuck with nothing to do but read the bumper stickers on the car in front of you.
-You now have five productive mind, body, and soul practices to enrich your life one red light at a time.
+So, instead of being impatient and stressed or bored and stuck with nothing to do but read the bumper stickers on the car in front of you, you now have five productive mind, body, and soul practices to enrich your life one red light at a time.
 See you out there!